 FLOOD WARNING: notifies that flooding is imminent or already occurring in specific watercourses or municipalities.
 Municipalities and individuals should take action to deal with flood conditions.
 This may include road closures and evacuations.

-If you need assistance responding to a flood emergency, please contact your municipality.
-If you live in an unincorporated township, please contact the Ministry of Natural Resources (MNR) – North Bay District.
+If you have a flood emergency, please contact your municipality.
+If you live in an unincorporated township, please contact the Ministry of Natural Resources and Forestry (MNRF) – North Bay District.

-A FLOOD WARNING remains in effect for the Lake Nipissing Shoreline, La Vase River downstream of Lakeshore Dr, Parks Creek, and the Mattawa River downstream of Hurdman Dam.
-The Watershed Conditions Statement- Flood Outlook for the remainder of the watershed has ended.
+A FLOOD WARNING continues for the Lake Nipissing Shoreline, La Vase River downstream of Lakeshore Ave, and Parks Creek.
+The previously issued Watershed Conditions Statement – Flood Outlook has ended.

 Current Conditions: